-Programmers can now access most of Cerberus FTP Server’s common functions through a new Web Services interface.
+Programmers can access most of Cerberus FTP Server’s common functions through the Web Services interface.
 These services use SOAP 1.2 over HTTP or HTTPS and do not require a separate HTTP server.
 Cerberus FTP Server’s implementation of Web Services includes a built-in, lightweight HTTP stack.

 The following functionality is available through the Web Services API: